harreld/Coursera_Capstone/PopularVenueModeling.md

 green(3) mexican restaurants
 orange(4) corpus christi resort related venues

+### Venue Popularity by Population and Density

-Graphed Mean City Population and Density per venue categores
+Mean City Population and Density were graphed for each venue category as follows:

 ![Categories vs population density](PopVenueModel_categories_vs_pop_density.JPG "Categories by Population and Density")

+There is a large range and distribution of both population and population density means across the categories.

-Table of data for venue rank 1 maximum for both pop and density caribbean restaurant minimum pop portuguese restaurant minimum density discount store
+The venue category with the maximum for both mean population and density is the *Caribbean Restaurant*.
+Cities with top venue category *Portuguese Restaurant* have the minimum mean population.
+*Discount Store* is the top venue category having the minimum population density

+### Decision Tree Model for Top Venue Category

 tree picture
 ![Decision tree](PopVenueModel_decision_tree.JPG "Decision Tree")